 All classes begin each year with a two week program on establishing a positive learning culture with consistent expectations across the school.
-The Lift Off program focusses on developing shared values, attitudes, skills and community goals that will prepare the class and school for success.
+The Off to a great start! program focusses on developing shared values, attitudes, skills and community goals that will prepare the class and school for success.
 All learning activities are designed to develop the theme.
 Home-school links are an integral part of this process which is continually reinforced and revisited.

 Teaching and learning

 All teachers use the Australian Curriculum to plan, teach, assess and report in: